geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Note (n), page 288, line 478 Sole living thing, that seems to live on air.
 A small spider, called the naga-t' allah, or " she camel of God," is sometimes the only animal to be seen for many days, and has no visible source of subsistence.
 Note, page 288, line 492.
 And from their loves the sainted Martyr sprung.
 This incident, since so often fabled, seems to have been his¬ torically true of the parents of St. Thomas à Becket.
 Note (p), page 288, line 496.
 Beheld the generous Moor restore his crown.
 The adventures of Sancho, brother to Berengaria, and his Moorish mistress, with the assistance afforded him by the Mirammolin in the recovery of his crown, are related at some length by Hoveden, and might furnish materials for three or four romances.
 Note (q), page 289, line 517.
 Ebbs from each burning limb and bursting vein.
 Some travellers assert that the dryness occasioned by the simoom is such as to cause the flesh to crack; so that the sufferer sometimes expires from the consequent loss of blood.
 Others give a much milder account of its operation, which is probably very various.
 The most dreadful which I have met with, relates to the Red Desert of Persia.
 Note (r), page 291, line 548.
 Their lips are yellow with the crust of death.
 In the case of persons perishing by thirst in the desert, shortly before death the lips, and all the inside of the moutli, become covered with a yellow crust resembling was.
 Note (s), page 292, une 572.
 The juicy melon's sweet and copious draught.
 The water-melon, in such regions truly the most precious of fruits, is occasionally found growing in the sand, in the dryest parts of the desert, where its appearance seems little less than miraculous.
 Note (s), page 294, line 616.
 What seeks the Prince who spurns afriend like me?
 The'particulars of this revolt, and the two letters of Sala¬ dine, are historical.
 Note (t), page 311, line 1020.
 He spoke, and sunk exhausted in the wave.
 The monarch had seen the yellow flags of Saladine on the ramparts, and turned his vessels from a port which he believed already in the hands of his enemies.
 Jaffa would have been lost, but for the presence of mind and intrepidity of the swimmer.
 The historical account of the events of this siege have perhaps a stronger interest than can easily be given to a poetical narration.
 Note (u), page 315, line 1119.
 Led for his use—cried generous Saladine.
 See the " Histoire de Saladine.",BOOK XVI.
 Note (a), page S30, line 159.
 In Sejjin, record of the wrath divine.
 Sejjin is the name of the general register, in which are inscribed the actions of the wicked; as Illiyyun is of that whícli contains the actions of the good.
 Tasnim is the highest fountain of Paradise; those who are privileged to drink its waters unmixed, shall approach near to the throne of God, and be incessantly employed in the contemplation of the Divinity— Koran.
 Note (b), page 330, line 167.
 Confusion, Death, upon his impious head.
 In the memorable battle of Beder, the first victory of the Faithful, in which Mahommed demanded the succour of Ga¬ briel and three thousand angels; his little troop was beginning to yield before the numbers of the Koreish, when the Prophet, starting from the throne on which he viewed the battle, cast a handful of sand into the air, and exclaimed, '·' let their faces be covered with confusion."
 The eifect was instanta¬ neous and decisive; both armies in fancy beheld the angelic warriors; the Koreish trembled and fled.— Gibbon, Decline and Fail, vol. 9.
 Note (c), page 345, line 502.
 Meet sin and judgment —/, by birth a Queen!
 At the time when the monarchs of France pretended to the title of King of Kings, its Princesses affected that of Queen, which was sometimes given to Alasia; but whether in compliment to her birth, or to her contract with Richard, I am uncertain.
 Note (d), page 345, line 503.
 And if I cannot, like some Sovereigns, kneel.
 An allusion to the penance of Henry the Second, after the murder of Becket; and to some of the effects of Richard's remorse on the loss of liis father, to whose death he accused himself of having at least contributed by his rebellious con¬ duct.
 VOL. II.
 2 E
 Note (e), page 354, line 713.
 Tke easy price of that triumphant day.
 Only two persons of any note are said to have peribhed on the Christian side in the double battle of Jaffa, which may certainly be reckoned among the most extraordinary in history.
-Those who may be desirous of perusing its details, will find many interesting particulars fn the Histoire de Saladin, and the Histories of the Crusades; but Gibbon's short account is perhaps more flattering to the fame of Richard Cœur »e Lion, than any thing else which has been written respecting hira; unless it be Mr. Sharon Turner's admirable sketch of his reign, in his History of England.
+Those who may be desirous of perusing its details, will find many interesting particulars fn the Histoire de Saladin, and the Histories of the Crusades; but Gibbon's short account is perhaps more flattering to the fame of Richard Cœur de Lion, than any thing else which has been written respecting hira; unless it be Mr. Sharon Turner's admirable sketch of his reign, in his History of England.
 The terms of the treaty between Richard and Saladine, and the facts on which the concluding pages of the poem are founded, are in the histories of the Crusades.
 Some liberties have been taken, especially in condensing into one scene the solemn swearing of the peace at Ramla, the accomplishment of the vows of the Crusades, the celebra¬ tion of mass in the church of the Holy Sepulchre, and the behaviour of Saladine on witnessing the descent of the Sacred Fire; but almost all the circumstances are historical.

 [^1]: Valour, and the passion for crusading, were hereditary in the family of D'Avesnes; and Gerard, the ancestor of James, was appointed to the government of Arsouf, on its reduction by Godfrey of Bouillon.
 The funeral of James D'Avesnes was celebrated by <span class="smallcaps">Richard</span> with peculiar honour, on the day succeeding the battle of Arsouf.